 9. If the par value of the currency of a member has ceased to exist under 8 above, the member shall consult with the Fund and ensure that its exchange arrangements are consistent with the purposes of the Fund and are adequate to fulfill its obligations under Article IV, Section 1.
+10. A member for whose currency the par value has ceased to exist under 8

-10. A member for whose currency the par value has ceased to exist under 8 above may, at any time, propose a new par value for its currency.
+10. A member for whose currency the par value has ceased to exist under a above may, at any time, propose a new par value for its currency.
 11. Notwithstanding 6 above, the Fund, by an eighty-five percent majority of the total voting power, may make uniform proportionate changes in all par values.
-The par value of a member's currency shall, however, not be changed under this provision if, within seven days after the Fund's action, the member informs the Fund that it does not wish the par value of its currency to be changed by such action. changed by such action.
+The par value of a member's currency shall, however, not be changed under this provision if, within seven days after the Fund's action, the member informs the Fund that it does not wish the par value of its currency to be changed by such action.